pvlbzn/mlog/README.md

 Each `n` seconds, currently set `n` is defined to be `60`, `Container` is dumped into the persistent storage.

-TODO: say about interval and dump interations
+TODO: say about interval and dump interactions

 The backend has 3 main entities: